-Housing: First-year students are expected to live on campus in Centennial Hall unless commuting from their primary home where they reside with parents/guardians.
+Housing: First-year students are required to live on campus in Centennial Hall unless commuting from their primary home (within 30 miles of campus) where they reside with parents/guardians.
 Limited space is available in Centennial Hall for transfer and upper-class students.